cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 - Enable application feedback to drive power management decisions.

-- Ensure that power management decisions to not impact performance of future users of the platform after the application terminates.
+- Ensure power management decisions do not impact performance of future users of the platform after the application terminates.

 - Provide administrators with a fine grained access control interface